 Some building work doesn’t require a consent such as patios at ground level, small sheds and low decks.
 These exceptions to the rule are laid out by MBIE and below we provide a few example parameters.
 We also recommend reading the links provided to see if they apply to you.

-The Building Act 2004 has a list of building work that does not require a building consent like patios at ground level, small sheds, low decks, maintenance on your house etc. These rules are set by the Ministry of Business, Innovation and Employment (MBIE).
-This information is contained in Schedule One of the Building Act.
+The Building Act 2004 has a list of building work that does not require a building consent like patios at ground level, small sheds, low decks, maintenance on your house etc. This information is contained in Schedule One of the Building Act.
+The Ministry of Business, Innovation and Employment (MBIE) have also prepared a guide which details what building projects don't require a building consent (this includes examples, exceptions and who is authorised to do the work).

 You are likely to need a building consent for any structural building work, new plumbing and drainage, retaining walls over 1.5m, fences over 2.5m, swimming pools greater than 35,000 litres, decks more than one metre above ground level and sheds over 10 square metres.
 You'll also need one before installing a woodburner or a commercial aircon system.

 Even if you don’t need a building consent all works must be completed in accordance with the Building Code i.e. Section 17 of the Building Act 2004 states that all building work must comply with the Building Code to the extent required by the Act, whether or not a building consent is required in respect of that building work.